'Nightmare' on Quay St: legal action planned to challenge works, waterfront road narrowing

 Legal action is being planned by a powerful group of waterfront residents and businesses to stop Auckland Transport's plans to narrow Quay St from four lanes to two and initial enabling works due to start next week.

-David Ramsay, chairman of the Shed 23 Princes Wharf residents' committee, said a group would go to the High Court seeking a judicial review of what was expected to be a non-notified consent to allow the initial works to be carried out.
+David Ramsay, chairman of the Shed 23 Princes Wharf residents' committee, said a group would go to the High Court challenging what was expected to be a non-notified consent to allow the initial works to be carried out.

 Auckland Transport's plan is to rework the waterfront street, creating wider footpaths and easier navigation, designed for a 30km/h speed.
 The area will also feature street furniture, trees and various opportunities for business and events.
 These changes will, however, necessitate a reduction of the number of lanes.